 Find out more about how to complain.

 Putting things right

-If we decide that the cash settlement you’ve been offered wasn’t fair, we’ll tell your insurer to compensate you with the correct amount.
+If we decide the cash settlement you’ve been offered wasn’t fair, we’ll tell your insurer to compensate you with the correct amount.

 People don’t normally use caravans or motorhomes all the time.
-So if you’ve been unable to use your vehicle because of the complaint, we’ll consider how this has affected you.
-For example, you may have had to pay to hire a replacement vehicle for a planned trip.
-We may consider an award to reflect this, as well as compensation for any poor service you may have had.
+So if you’ve been unable to use your vehicle because of the complaint, we’ll consider how this affected you.
+For example, you may had to pay to hire a replacement vehicle for a planned trip.
+We may consider an award to reflect this, as well as compensation for any poor service you may had.